Job & Internship Opportunities

 - Commitment to the organization’s goals

+The Staff Attorney position will start work on May 18, 2015.
 Starting pay is $40-50,000 per year.
-The American Humanist Association is an
+The American Humanist Association is an equal opportunity employer.

 Established in 2002, the Secular Coalition for America has worked to increase the visibility of and respect for nontheistic viewpoints in the United States, and to protect and strengthen the secular character of our government as the best guarantee of freedom for all.
 Located in Washington, D.C., the organization lobbies the U.S. Congress on issues of special concern to its constituency.
 Its 17 member organizations are established 501(c)(3) nonprofits who serve atheists, agnostics, humanists, freethinkers and other nontheistic Americans